Length

 My room gets strong afternoon sun through west-facing windows.
 Which setting?

 Choose Sunny and count each large window individually.
-West-facing rooms with afternoon exposure can run 10–20°F warmer than a shaded room the same size.
-The Sunny multiplier (+15%) combined with the per-window BTU addition captures this load accurately.
-If you have cellular shades or reflective film, you might split the difference between Normal and Sunny.
+West-facing rooms with afternoon exposure can run 10°F or more warmer than a shaded room the same size.
+If you have cellular shades or reflective film, splitting between Normal and Sunny is reasonable.

 My contractor quoted a different size.
 Who is right?

-A licensed contractor performing a full Manual J load calculation will always be the most accurate source — they measure the actual building, account for ductwork, and use local design temperatures.
+A licensed contractor with a full Manual J load calculation will always be more precise: they measure the actual building, account for ductwork, and use local design temperatures.

-This tool uses industry rule-of-thumb formulas, appropriate for planning and cross-checking quotes.
+This tool uses rule-of-thumb formulas appropriate for planning and cross-checking quotes.
 A half-ton difference is within normal tolerance.
-A full ton or more suggests asking your contractor for their methodology — oversizing is a common and costly mistake in the industry.
+A full ton or more is worth pushing back on: oversizing is the most common and expensive mistake contractors make.

 Does this calculation work for heat pumps?

-Yes — heat pump sizing uses the same BTU/tonnage framework as conventional AC.
+Yes.
+Heat pump sizing uses the same BTU/tonnage framework.
 The cooling result here is your target.
-One important note for cold climates: heat pump heating capacity drops as outdoor temperatures fall below 35–40°F. The heating BTU shown here reflects peak design load, so if you're in a cold climate, verify that the heat pump's rated capacity at your area's 99% winter design temperature still meets that number — or plan for supplemental heat strips.
+One caveat for cold climates: heat pump heating capacity drops below 35–40°F, so verify the unit's rated capacity at your area's 99% winter design temperature still covers the heating load shown, or plan for supplemental strips.

 Related Tools